SamStenner/nanoGPT/README.md

-Why did T-Rex cross the road?
-Because chickens didn't exist yet!
+Why did the Tiger cross the road?
+To prove to Tesla's Autopilot that it wasn't a deer!

 # nanoGPT